Probability : Mathematical Classical A Priori Definition of Probability

 ⇒ 0 ≤ P(Ac) ≤ 1.

-• Impossible and Certain Events
+• Impossible Event

 Any event whose probability of occurrence is 0 is an impossible event.

-[Event "A" is called an impossible event, where P(A) = 0]
+Event A is called an impossible event, when P(A) = 0

 Any event whose probability of occurrence is 1 is a certain event.

-[Event "A" is called a certain event, where P(A) = 1]
+Event A is called a certain event, where P(A) = 1